 I got my first tattoo in my friend’s house in Hungary.
 When the needle first hit my skin, it swept me off my feet.
 I knew I found my calling.
 So, I started to explore options for practicing tattooing, and I found a guy who sold me his homemade tattoo machine along with a two hours tutorial.
-He also gave me the addresses of tattoo supply companies from all over the world, so I picked one and placed an order.

 I made my first tattoo around 1993 on a stoned guy in a smoky, shady pub in Budapest.
 After that, I screwed up the skin of those who volunteered and wanted a tattoo for free.

 Around 1996 I was able to place my first professional tattoo equipment order from that time big name Spaulding & Roger, USA.
 This was the first time I have seen and hold a professional tattoo machine in my hand.
 So we started to learn and teach each other.

 I spend my corporate job saving on my passion and slowly I had a fully equipped tattoo room to keep learning and improving.

 At the beginning of my tattooing journey, there was no one who could share his professional knowledge with me, so I learned as I went.
 I relied on careful observation, trial, error, and experimenting.
 The truth is that in tattooing you are the only one you can blame for your mistakes.
 But hey… You’re free.
 Nobody will force you to tattoo in his way.
 You set up your rules.
 Your improvement is only up to you…